 - During dilation phase when a birthing woman has back pain or the baby is shown by length of a labor stall to need help with rotation.

-The red dots on the pelvis to the left are the specific points to press.
+The red circles on the pelvis are the area to press.
 Above, Penny Simkin, physical therapist, shows how to press forward on a woman’s sitz bones (ischial tuberosities) while the woman is on her hands and knees.
 She gives this pressure with contractions and between, too, if the woman wants it.
 Support members can take turns as it’s a pretty simple technique.

 - Counter pressure in 2nd Stage (Fully dilated and pushing)